anthonymobile/njbuswatcher_2020/README.md

 - `look up stop name`: create a db table that has all the stop names (from GTFS?) so can grab them easily into the list
 - `Approach plotter`: Plot every?/current approach to the dash.

-**tripwatcher.py**
-- `approach assignment`: debug and q.c. approach classifier, only printing approach array for ones that dont get classified, until its running more or less flawlessly
-    - `Boomerang buses (Case E)`: Bus that gets assigned to a stop it already visited after doubling back on a parallel street -- e.g. the 87 going down the hill getting localized to Palisade Ave stops again.
-- `Interpolate+log missed stops`: after scanning each trip and logging any new arrivals, run a function that interpolates arrival times for any stops in between arrivals in the trip card -- theoretically there shouldn't be a lot though if the trip card is correct since we are grabbing positions every 30 seconds.
--`comment out console logging`:
-    - make clearer that only displaying stops that dont have approach logged yet
-    - fix the approach array for 1-position	approaches to be consistent 0.0,195 distance_to_stop 195
-     - remove other extraneous output

 ## FUTURE